ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 Time between tests
 Repetitions
 --->
 Blocking advertisements on computers can be done by using an ad blocker like [uBlock](https://github.com/gorhill/uBlock/), which we used to load websites without the advertisements.
+In combination with the use of selanium, we were able to automate the visit of different websites, sucht that the experiments could be repeated XX times.
+With the jouleit](https://github.com/powerapi-ng/jouleit) script from powerapi, the power consumptions during these website visits was measured.
+Now we just need to find some interesting websites to measure the power consumption of.
+We came up with the following list of websites, ranging from no advertisements at all (Wikipedia) to a lot of ads on a single page (XXXXXXXX);
+- Wikipedia
+- nu.nl
+- sparknotes
+- Deutsche Well
+- Hackernews

+We decided to not preheat the system as normally is done in such tests, since the preheating is not done in regular use of the webbrowser.
+A user normally loads website one by one, therefore the CPU would not be pre-heated in a regular scenario.

 <!---
 Results & Graph(s):